beefyfinance/beefy-dot-com/src/content/blog/zeroing-in-on-scalable-yield-with-beefy-on-zksync-era.md

 date: 2023-04-27T12:00:00Z
 header_image: "/src/images/blog/zeroing-in-on-scalable-yield-with-beefy-on-zksync-era/cover.png"
 short_description: "zkBeefy has finally arrived with the launch on our twentieth blockchain - zkSync Era - and our new partnership with Velocore"
-sub_header: "Zeroing in on scalable yield with Beefy on zkSync Era"
+sub_header: "Zeroing in on Scalable Yield with Beefy on zkSync Era"
-title: "Zeroing in on scalable yield with Beefy on zkSync Era"
+title: "Zeroing in on Scalable Yield with Beefy on zkSync Era"
 ---
 ![](/src/images/blog/zeroing-in-on-scalable-yield-with-beefy-on-zksync-era/cover.png)